Research instruments developed by the National Institute for Early Education Research are available for license here.

 Read a technical report from NIEER researchers on the Early Learning Scale offering information on the use and reliability of the instrument and on the validity of the data, along with a report on the Kindergarten Early Learning Scale

 State early education administrators and policy makers need comprehensive and valid information on the costs of implementing a high quality preschool program.
-CEELO has developed an excel based model that can be used at the state or district level to estimate the cost of expanding high quality preschool for 3 and 4 year olds.
-The model includes settings for “best practice” based on the 10 NIEER quality benchmarks and federal Preschool Development Grant (PDG) requirements, but also allow for changes on these setting so that States can understand implications for cost of various alternate modes of delivery.
+CEELO has developed an Excel-based model that can be used at the state or district level to estimate the cost of various early learning programs and policies.
+The model includes settings for “best practice” based on the NIEER quality standards benchmarks and federal Preschool Development Grant (PDG) requirements, but also allows users to vary these setting to understand implications for cost of various alternate modes of delivery.
 The model has the functionality to alter inputs based on specific state/local data on: Who is served (requires demographics on income, language, at least); Ingredients of the program (length of day, days per year, class size, number of coaches per 100 classrooms, sq. ft. per child, etc.), Input prices (primarily teacher salary) and Allow for varying the mix of providers among public school, private providers, and Head Starts.
 The model could be used by states with some assistance from CEELO to estimate to what degree an existing program could be expanded within its current standards, additional funding that would be required to raise standards in an existing program, and Assess the costs of various state specific policy proposals.
+For more resources, visit our webpage.

 Classroom Assessment of Supports for Emergent Bilingual Acquisition (CASEBA)